What is InfraTech?

 It is becoming part of how infrastructure is run.

-Another is that it has been evolving in plain sight for some time.
+Another reason this is such an interesting space to be in now is that it has been evolving in plain sight for some time.
 Long before InfraTech started to sound like a category, parts of this world were already taking shape through machine-to-machine communications, connected devices, enterprise platforms, mobile workflows, geospatial systems, inspection tools, analytics and control environments.
 The language was scattered.
 The solutions were fragmented.
 The market was split across sectors and disciplines.
 But the direction of travel was already there.

 I have seen some of that shift from the inside.